hydroframe/subsettools/paper/paper.md

 ParFlow is a scientifically rigorous hydrologic model; however, its application by the broader community has been limited to a degree by its technical complexity which creates a high barrier to entry for new users.
 Intensive training and hydrologic expertise is required to appropriately build a ParFlow model from scratch.

 `SubsetTools` is a Python package that seeks to lower the barrier to entry by allowing a user to subset published and verified ParFlow inputs and model configurations to build their own watershed models.
-These tools allow a user to set up and run a model in a matter of minutes, rather than weeks or months. `SubsetTools` is designed to interface with the [first](https://hydroframe.org/parflow-conus1) [@RN257; @RN257; @RN353]and [second](https://hydroframe.org/parflow-conus2) [@RN352] generation ParFlow configurations which provide model inputs for the contiguous United States (CONUS).
+These tools allow a user to set up and run a model in a matter of minutes, rather than weeks or months. `SubsetTools` is designed to interface with the [CONUS1](https://hydroframe.org/parflow-conus1) [@RN257; @RN257; @RN353] and [CONUS2](https://hydroframe.org/parflow-conus2) [@RN352] ParFlow configurations.
+These domains provide hydrogeological model inputs for the contiguous United States (CONUS).

 # Statement of need